tdsantos/monitoramento-teste/README.md

-# Sistema de Monitoramento de Transações
+# Transaction Monitoring System

-## Introdução
+## Introduction
-Este projeto implementa um sistema de monitoramento simples com alertas em tempo real para transações financeiras.
-Ele inclui um endpoint para receber dados de transação, processamento e análise dos dados, detecção de anomalias e sistema de notificação de alertas.
+This project implements a simple monitoring system with real-time alerts for financial transactions.
+It includes an endpoint for receiving transaction data, data processing and analysis, anomaly detection, and alert notification system.

-## Estrutura do Projeto
+## Project Structure
-- `endpoint.py`: API Flask para receber e processar dados de transação.
+- `endpoint.py`: Flask API for receiving and processing transaction data.
-- `db_secrets.py`: Variáveis de ambiente para configuração do banco de dados.
+- `db_secrets.py`: Environment variables for database configuration.
-- `grafico_vendas.py`: Script para gerar gráficos a partir dos dados das transações.
+- `grafico_vendas.py`: Script to generate graphs from transaction data.
-- `monitor.py`: Script para monitorar e detectar anomalias nas transações.
+- `monitor.py`: Script to monitor and detect anomalies in transactions.
-- `notification.py`: Script para enviar notificações de anomalias.
+- `notification.py`: Script to send anomaly notifications.
-- `send_request.sh`: Script para enviar requisições de teste para a API.
+- `send_request.sh`: Script to send test requests to the API.
-- `docker-compose.yml`: Arquivo de configuração do Docker Compose.
+- `docker-compose.yml`: Docker Compose configuration file.
-- `requirements.txt`: Dependências do projeto.
+- `requirements.txt`: Project dependencies.
-- `README.md`: Documentação do projeto.
+- `README.md`: Project documentation.

-## Configuração
+## Settings

-### 1. Instalar Dependências
+### 1. Install Dependencies

 pip install -r requirements.txt

-### 2. Configurar Banco de Dados
+### 2. Configure Database

-1. Crie um banco de dados MySQL.
+1. Create a MySQL database.
-2. Configure as variáveis de ambiente em `db_secrets.py`.
+2. Configure environment variables in `db_secrets.py`.
-3. Crie a tabela importe os dados checkout_1.csv, checkout_2.csv, transactions_1.csv e transactions_2.csv conforme especificado.
+3. Create the table and import the checkout_1.csv, checkout_2.csv, transactions_1.csv and transactions_2.csv data as specified.

-### 3. Executar a API
+### 3. Run the API

 python endpoint.py

-### 4. Enviar Dados de Transação
+### 4. Send Transaction Data
-Execute o script `send_request.sh` para enviar dados de teste para a API:
+Run the `send_request.sh` script to send test data to the API:

 bash send_request.sh

-### 5. Gerar Relatório de Anomalias
+### 5. Generate Anomaly Report
-Execute o script `monitor.py` para detectar anomalias nas transações:
+Run the `monitor.py` script to detect transaction anomalies:

 python monitor.py

-### 6. Gerar Gráfico de Vendas
+### 6. Generate Sales Chart

-Execute o script `grafico_vendas.py` para gerar um gráfico de vendas:
+Run the `grafico_vendas.py` script to generate a sales graph:

 python grafico_vendas.py

-O gráfico será salvo como `grafico_vendas.png`.
+The graph will be saved as `grafico_vendas.png`.

-### Conclusão
+### Conclusion

-Com esses componentes, você terá um sistema de monitoramento de transações que detecta anomalias e gera alertas em tempo real, além de fornecer uma visualização dos dados de vendas por hora.
-O sistema é flexível e pode ser expandido conforme necessário.
+With these components, you will have a transaction monitoring system that detects anomalies and generates real-time alerts, as well as providing a view of hourly sales data.
+The system is flexible and can be expanded as needed.